Terms of Service

 For up-to-date information about the allocation of additional supports to students requiring accommodations in school, please visit the Citizen’s Information Page.

-School Principal: The principal is responsible for the day-to-day management of the school, including the implementation of educational plans and accommodations for students with special needs.
+School Principal: The principal is responsible for the day-to-day management of the school, including the implementation of educational plans and accommodations for students with different needs.
 The principal coordinates with teachers, parents, and S.N.A.s to ensure that appropriate support is provided.

-• The Clinical Psychologist at All Kinds of Minds engages in an assessment-only practice focused on neurodevelopmental differences, such as autism, A.D.H.D.
-(Mild), and specific learning disabilities (S.L.D.).
-This practice primarily aims to identify the individual's psychological profile, neurotype, and cognitive functions.
-The reports generated from these assessments can be instrumental in advocating for accommodations in third level or occupational settings.
-However, the Clinical Psychologist does not participate directly in the decision-making processes, implementation, or review of the recommended accommodations.
-There is no certainty or guarantee that the recommendations provided will be adopted wholly or partially by universities or employers, as these entities have their own protocols and discretion in facilitating such adjustments.
+• The Clinical Psychologist at All Kinds of Minds engages in an assessment-only practice focused on autism and co-occurring A.D.H.D. and specific learning disabilities (S.L.D.).
+This practice primarily aims to identify the individual's neurotype and cognitive profile.
+The reports generated from these assessments can be instrumental in advocating for accommodations in third level settings.

 • Domicillary Care Allowance: